imagej/imagej.github.io/_pages/plugins/linear-distance.md

 ## Usage

 Open one or more binary (black/white) images or binarize an image.
-Start the plugin by selecting "Plugins&gt;Analyze&gt;Measure linear distances" and select the results you want to obtain.
+Start the plugin by selecting {% include bc path="Plugins|Analyze|Measure linear distances" %} and select the results you want to obtain.

 ## Available Options